mediachain/mediachain/docs/data-structures.md

 Whereas the individual chains in Mediachain are somewhat unique to its design, Mediachain also features a blockchain that stores batches of updates in blocks as one would expect.
-The purpose of this blockchain is to facilitate a simpler, more efficient "catch-up" for new nodes joining the system.
-By adjusting the block size to include multiple updates per block, applications wishing to ingest the Mediachain history can do so with fewer queries.
+The purpose of this blockchain is to facilitate a simpler, more efficient "catch-up" for new nodes joining the system as well as to--most importantly--track the insertion of new objects.
+Inserts can't be tracked in the per-object chains because the per-object chains are, themselves, keyed off of multihash address of the corresponding object's contents--it's a chicken and the egg situation!

+Furthermore, by adjusting the block size to include multiple updates per block, applications wishing to ingest the Mediachain history can do so with fewer queries.

 ## The Journal